ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Continuous values
 ~~~~~~~~~~~~~~~~~

-Similarly, microsimulation allows the modeling of continuous values, something which is not as straightforward with categorical data characteristic of
+Additionally, microsimulation allows the modeling of continuous values, something which is not as straightforward (if possible) with categorical data characteristic of
 compartmental models.

 For example, in our intravenous (IV) iron intervention microsimulation, we model precise hemoglobin levels as a continuous risk exposure that varies as simulants age and move